ENCCS/gpu-programming/content/5-intro-to-gpu-prog-models.rst

 `SYCL <https://www.khronos.org/sycl/>`_ is a royalty-free, open-standard C++ programming model for multi-device programming.
 It provides a high-level, single-source programming model for heterogeneous systems, including GPUs.
 Originally SYCL was developed on top of OpenCL; however, it is no more limited to just that.
 It can be implemented on top of other low-level heterogeneous computing APIs, such as CUDA or HIP, enabling developers to write programs that can be executed on a variety of platforms.
 Note that while SYCL is relatively high-level model, the developers are still required to write GPU kernels explicitly.

-While Alpaka, Kokkos, and RAJA refer to specific projects, SYCL itself is only a standard, for which several implementations exist.
+While alpaka, Kokkos, and RAJA refer to specific projects, SYCL itself is only a standard, for which several implementations exist.
 For GPU programming, `Intel oneAPI DPC++ <https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html>`_ (supporting Intel GPUs natively, and NVIDIA and AMD GPUs with `Codeplay oneAPI plugins <https://codeplay.com/solutions/oneapi/>`_) and `AdaptiveCpp <https://github.com/AdaptiveCpp/AdaptiveCpp/>`_ (previously also known as hipSYCL or Open SYCL, supporting NVIDIA and AMD GPUs, with experimental Intel GPU support available in combination with Intel oneAPI DPC++) are the most widely used.
 Other implementations of note are `triSYCL <https://github.com/triSYCL/triSYCL>`_ and `ComputeCPP <https://developer.codeplay.com/products/computecpp/ce/home/>`_.

 High-level language support